derpityderp/daytona/README.md

   -token-path string
         a full file path where a token will be read from/written to (env: TOKEN_PATH) (default "~/.vault-token") -vault-auth-role string
-        the name of the role used for auth. used with either auth method (env: VAULT_AUTH_ROLE)
+        the name of the role used for auth. used with either auth method (env: VAULT_AUTH_ROLE, note: will infer to k8s sa account name if left blank)
 ```